AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/create-program.md

 ---
 product-area: programs
 navigation-topic: create and manage programs
-title: Create a program
+title: Create a Program
 description: A program represents a collection of projects that share a common strategy, objective, or goal that transcends project boundaries.
-Programs cannot exist outside of a portfolio.
+Programs are a subdivision of portfolios and they cannot exist outside of a portfolio.
+Programs typically share the same resources as other programs within the same portfolio.
+You can create programs to organize your portfolios when they become too large.
 author: Alina
 feature: Work Management, Strategic Planning
 exl-id: 6ec353c2-2241-47c2-8c59-1d8ddc43781e